-Rohrer jerks the boat’s wheel to the right and circles around.
-He describes the species as extremely social and playful, so the idea is to kick up the wake to get them excited — almost like stringing yarn along for a kitten.
+“Wanna jump in?”
+Rohrer asks the eight guests on the boat.
+This is a treat.
+Spotted dolphins are the less-common relative of bottlenose dolphins, Rohrer explains.
+The species is extremely social and playful, so the idea is to kick up the boat’s wake to get them excited — almost like stringing yarn along for a kitten.

 Dive guide Amanda McRoberts — who is also Rohrer’s girlfriend — is already pulling on her wetsuit.
 Before long, she’s trolling around with the dolphins.
 Their fins break the surface around her magenta wetsuit.